evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 feature_suite
 ```

-**Combining tests**.
+## Combining tests

 When you define the contents of the TestSuite, you can include presets and individual tests in the same list.
 You can also combine feature-level and dataset-level tests.

 Here is an example: